vehicle title transfer online vehicle title transfer online

 The boat title transfer process in Texas involves completing an Application for Texas Certificate of Title (Form 130-U), submitting a bill of sale, and presenting the signed current title from the seller.
 This ensures legal ownership and compliance with Texas Parks and Wildlife regulations.

-What documents are needed for transferring a boat title?
+What documents are needed to transfer a boat title?

 You need the Application for Texas Certificate of Title (Form 130-U), the current title signed by the seller, and a bill of sale.
 If applicable, also include any documents related to existing liens.

-How much are the fees for boat title transfer in Texas?
+How much are the fees for boat title transfers in Texas?

 The standard fees include a $33 title transfer fee and a 6.25% sales tax based on the purchase price.
 Additional local taxes may also apply, so be sure to budget for these costs.